wikimedia-gadgets/twinkle-core/README.md

 Documentation for twinkle-core is hosted on Toolforge.
 Check it out at https://tools-static.wmflabs.org/twinkle/core-docs ([alternative link](https://twinkle.toolforge.org/core-docs)).

 Twinkle-core uses [orange-i18n](https://github.com/wikimedia-gadgets/orange-i18n) for internationalisation.
 A fork of [banana-i18n](https://github.com/wikimedia/banana-i18n), it uses the same format for messages as MediaWiki.
-Translations will be coordinated via [translatewiki.net](https://translatewiki.net/) (see [phab:T278627](https://phabricator.wikimedia.org/T278627)).
+Translations are coordinated via translatewiki.net.
+See https://translatewiki.net/wiki/Translating:Twinkle for contributing translations.

 ## Contributing